-Attracting, recruiting and developing committed and skilled employees is crucial if Holmen is to continue to operate successfully.
-The Group works actively to ensure that, as an employer, it is known for positive values, good terms of employment and interesting work.
+Attracting, recruiting and developing skilled, brave, committed and responsible employees are crucial if Holmen is to continue to operate successfully.
+The Group works actively to ensure that, as an employer, it is known for positive values of employment and interesting work.

 Contacts with schools and universities

 Holmen maintains close contacts with selected target groups, such as qualifying certified foresters and students specialising in forest industry products.
 Contacts are made at student events, during summer jobs and with students on degree projects.
 To many, the result is that Holmen becomes their first option in their future career choice.
 Other examples of long-term cooperation are regular visits within certain higher education programmes and trainee and work experience partnerships with upper secondary schools and compulsory schools.

 Holmen participates in the nationwide programme run by the Forest in School organisation.
 The company also actively hosts pupils on work experience schemes.
 Over a ten-day period some 60 primary and lower secondary school pupils in the Hudiksvall area have a chance to study the work in the forests and at the mills and follow the whole process from wood to finished product.

 Holmen is involved in a project known as 'Journey into the Future', together with the Swedish Forest Industries Federation.
 This project is aimed at young people and teachers at upper secondary schools.
 Themed days on the forest industry are held at around 140 schools around Sweden, and more than 120 000 pupils have taken part since the start in 1999.
 A questionnaire-based survey completed by 1 760 pupils confirms that 'Journey into the Future' is a high-value exercise.